What Are OSHA’s Violations and Regulations?Greg Garner

 The Occupational Safety and Health Administration (OSHA) is an organization that the US government runs.
 It ensures healthy and safe working conditions for employees throughout the country.

 By setting and enforcing standards, OSHA can carry out its job of protecting workers.
-OSHA also can offer training, education, assistance, and outreach to companies.
+OSHA also can set standards for bloodborne pathogens training, education, assistance, and outreach to companies.
 That way, employers can make sure they avoid OSHA violations.

 The organization also fines companies that don’t comply with OSHA regulations.
 While violations have been on the decline, OSHA still conducts inspections to make sure employers follow the rules.